 This activity is the perfect camping challenge.
 Who hasn’t sat around the campsite, a cooler full of ice and soda pop cans at the ready.
 As the day goes on the ice slowly melts leaving the cans in water, but do they float or sink?

 This is a super easy activity to do, but the results are amazing.
-All you need is a large container, some water and a variety of cans (new, unopened).
+All you need is:

 First up, we tested a can of regular Coke.
 We slipped the can into the water and it… sank quickly to the bottom.
 But as we watched it sink we realized something cool, some bubbles escaped from under the can, so that gave us an idea.